uf-mil/mil/perception/docker_tf/README.md

 # Transfer Learning Object Detection - A Short Tutorial

 # @TODO
-1. Make the process.py script the only thing run using rosrun, eliminate the generate_tfrecords.py file or incorporate it's calling into the process.py.
-2. Remove menu and change it to command line arguments.
-3. Configurable image download
+1. Configurable image download
-4. Add docker build to the install script.
+2. Add docker build to the install script.
 Until then docker build must be done manually.
-5. Have datasets stored on internal server so it can be downloaded.
+3. Have datasets stored on internal server so it can be downloaded.
-6. Use premade labelmap.pbtxt files that only need to changed once a year.
+4. Configurable resize (Low importance due to no significant performance gain)
+5. Configurable CSV input (Currently it still assumes you are handing it a json or PASCAL so it will error out if those are not provided.)

 ## Quick Start: The Important Bits